NickCMoore/harmonia-sinfonia/README.md

 **Kanban Board**

-The basic Kanban board in GitHub Projects helped visualize the workflow and track the progress of tasks.
+The basic Kanban board in GitHub Projects helped visualise the workflow and track the progress of tasks.
 Tasks moved across columns from the backlog, through development stages, to testing, and finally to completion.
 This setup provided clarity on the workload and helped in managing the project efficiently.

 **Continuous Improvement**